 While we are proud of the school’s heritage we do not allow the history of the school to dictate our future.
 Teachers are encouraged to use their own creativity and flair in the way they teach their lessons.
 If you take a tour of the school you are likely to see a massive variation in teaching styles from a quiet classroom of pupils learning from a textbook through to pupils on the playground acting out important battles of the Russian revolution.

 Whilst we have high expectations of pupils we strongly believe that the most important aspect of your child’s life at school is how happy they are.
 In our experience a happy child will thrive and we warmly invite you to find out whether our school is one where your child would be happy.
-Further information including details about Open Events can be found on the website, and the Registrar can be contacted on +44 (0)1952 953813.

 Please login to view all listing details!